weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 from weaviate.classes.query import Filter
 ```

 But it may be convenient to import the whole set of classes like this.
-For brevity, the documentation uses this import style.
+You will see both usage styles in our documentation.

 ```
 import weaviate.classes as wvc